kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

   <summary> Open to see some useful advice for Akua (or anyone with working memory challenges). </summary>

 - Morning:
-    - Develop a habit of using a planner or digital calendar to write down her class schedule and important deadlines.
+    - Develop a habit of using a physical planner or digital calendar to write down class schedules and important deadlines.
 This will provide a visual reminder and help her stay organized.
-    - Practice actively reviewing her schedule each morning to reinforce the information in her working memory.
-By regularly checking her schedule, she can improve her ability to recall and remember class details.
+    - Practice actively reviewing schedule each morning to reinforce the information in her working memory.
+By regularly checking her schedule, she can improve her ability to recall and remember details.
 - Mid-morning:
-  - Develop effective note-taking strategies during lectures.
-Encourage Akua to jot down key points, use symbols or diagrams, and summarize information in her own words.
+  - Develop effective note-taking strategies during class.
+Jot down key points, use symbols or diagrams, and summarize information in own words.
 These techniques can enhance her understanding and retention of the material.
-  - Consider recording lectures with the professor's permission.
-This way, Akua can review the recordings later to reinforce her memory of the instructions and structure required for in-class writing exercises.
+  - Consider recording classes (with the instructor's permission), or reviewing the class recordings created by the instructor.
 - Afternoon:
   - Practice active learning techniques like summarizing information in her own words, outlining, asking questions, and making connections between different sources.
 These active learning strategies can help encode information into her long-term memory more effectively.
 - Late Afternoon:
     - Engage actively during study group sessions by asking questions, participating in discussions, and explaining concepts to others.
 These interactions can reinforce her understanding and retention of the material.
     - Utilize visual aids, such as concept maps or diagrams, to organize and connect ideas discussed during the study group.
-Visual representations can assist Akua in retaining and recalling information more efficiently.
+Visual representations can assist her in retaining and recalling information more efficiently.
 - Evening:
   - Develop a step-by-step approach for following instructions during online assignments.
-Akua can write down the sequence of steps or create a checklist to refer to while completing the assignment.
+She can write down the sequence of steps or create a checklist to refer to while completing the assignment.
 Breaking down the instructions into smaller, manageable chunks can enhance her working memory performance.

 </details>